zoraviel/CSS-assignment-3/rubric.md

-# RUBRIC for the Assignment
+# RUBRIC for Assignment 5

 15 points maximum

 ## 5 points:

-* Your correct and complete GitHub URL is submitted here by the deadline.
+* Your correct and complete GitHub URL is submitted in Canvas by the deadline.

 * Your repo contains the forked contents of the original repo PLUS a new branch named *gh-pages*.

-* In the *gh-pages* branch, the files *index.html* and *main.css* have been changed as instructed under the heading "Part 1: Google fonts" here:  https://github.com/macloo/CSS-assignment-3
+* In your *gh-pages* branch, the files *index.html* and *main.css* have been changed as instructed under the heading "Part 1: Font families and Google fonts" in the [README](README.md).

 * All directions ABOVE that heading on that page have also been followed.

-* NO changes have been made to *index.html* EXCEPT inside the `<head>` element.
+* NO changes have been made to *index.html* EXCEPT one inside the `<head>` element.

 * The correct additions for Google fonts have been made in the correct locations.